rocketman768/NatNetLinux/README.md

 * `cmake` - version 2.8 or later
 * `boost` - with `system` and `thread` components

+On Debian-based systems (like Ubuntu), this will install the required
+components:

+    $ sudo apt-get install cmake libboost-dev libboost-system-dev libboost-thread-dev

 ### Optional

 * `git` - if you want to clone directly from the repository
 * `doxygen` - if you want to build the documentation

+On Debian-based systems (like Ubuntu), this will install the optional
+components:

+    $ sudo apt-get install git doxygen

 ## Compiling and Installing